TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 1/1 Corinthians 1.14.md

 ---

-I thank God that I baptized none of you, save Crispus and Gaius;
+I thank God that I baptized none of you, except Crispus and Gaius,